dominicjonas/Summit/README.md

 ## Live site: https://summit-exercise-dashboard.netlify.app

-## Project Brief
+## Overview
-To design and collaboratively build a full-stack app that consumes our own API (as a team of 2 in 21 days).
+This was the fourth project during the Software Engineering Immersive at General Assembley.
+We aimed to design and collaboratively build a full-stack app that consumes our own API (as a team of 2 in 21 days).

+## Team size : 2

+## Timespan: 21 days

 ## Technologies used
 ### Backend